City of Bad Gandersheim

 In 1998, the overgrown Amtmann-Ziegler-Garden on the edge of the Peiner Schlossberg was archaeologically investigated.

 The remains of buildings and walls of the old Peiner Burg were thereby uncovered, and the 6000 square metres of green space were cleared of weeds.
 The castle was first documented in 1130, and in the following centuries it was rebuilt and extended several times, until the last castle building was demolished in 1816.
 Today, the Burgpark offers its visitors a first-class overview of the excavations and the Peiner Old Town.
 Display boards provide information on the excavation objects and the history of Peiner Burg.
-Several times a year, open-air festivals on various themes are held in the castle grounds.
+In addition, Peiner Burg can be brought to life via augmented reality.

 St. Jakobi Kirche (St. Jakobi Church)